dmtrKovalenko/caps-word.nvim/README.md

 ## ✨ Features

-- Automatically disables in the end of the word using [vim.o.iskeyword](https://neovim.io/doc/user/options.html#'iskeyword')
+Automatically disables at the end of the word using [vim.o.iskeyword](https://neovim.io/doc/user/options.html#'iskeyword')

 - Automatically disables on exiting insert mode
 - Replaces "-" with "\_" so you can type snake-case words instead